ucbepic/docetl/README.md

 ![DocETL Figure](docs/assets/readmefig.png)

 DocETL is a tool for creating and executing data processing pipelines, especially suited for complex document processing tasks.
-It offers a low-code, declarative YAML interface to define LLM-powered operations on complex data.
+It offers:

+1. An interactive UI playground for iterative prompt engineering and pipeline development
+2. A Python package for running production pipelines from the command line or Python code

 ## When to Use DocETL